 - Click Next: Confirm Order.

-- Confirm the settings in the Parameters section, specify Purchase Plan and Duration, read and select Terms of Service, and click Pay Now, and then complete the payment.
+- Confirm the settings in the Parameters section, specify the Purchase Plan and Duration parameters, read and select Terms of Service, click Pay Now, and then complete the payment.
 You must specify the Duration parameter only when the new RDS instance uses the subscription billing method.

-Migrate data to the original instance
+Migrate the data to the original RDS instance